 vulnerable when talking about his parents, friends, and 10 year old daughter

 I was overwhelmed with Kavanaugh’s anger and rage.
-He was like a rabid tiger fighting for his life.
+He was like a rabid white and red tiger fighting for his life.
 He was pissed off.
 How dare anyone accuse him of anything!
-How dare anyone tarnish is reputation!
+How dare anyone tarnish his reputation!
 How dare anyone make him reflect and evaluate his life and actions.

 Most of his answers wavered between a defiant teenager caught in a lie and well rehearsed talking points – in other words a script where you don’t answer people’s questions, you just restate the information that you want to cement into the public airwaves.
 He was incredibly disrespectful to the Democratic senators and he was overly polite and grateful to the Republican senators.

 The Republicans fired Sex Crimes Prosecutor Rachel Mitchell after she had Kavanaugh read a definition of sexual assault on a white piece of paper to himself.
 To me, Kavanaugh seemed somewhat surprised at some of the information.
 It felt like a “Shit.
 Really?” moment to me.
 And then he regained his game face to fight.
 It felt like Trump and/or Republican strategists said, “Time out!
 Pull the prosector!
 Bring in the offensive line!”